amirfhg/patent_embeddings/README.md

 # Objective
-Track technological trends and breakthroughs through patent embedding analysis.
+Track innovation trends and technological breakthroughs through patent embedding analysis.
 Patent embeddings are also used to measure the value of patents.

 # Methodology
 I use sentence transformers (HuggingFace model "all-mpnet-base-v2") to vectorize the title and abstract of granted patents to US public companies.